isakson98/Auxillary-Trading-Application/README.md

 Some of the pivotal libraries in this project: Selenium (+Splinter), TA, Pandas, Requests, Time

 Currently used APIs : TD Ameritrade, Finn Hub, StockTwits

+You need your own accounts and register your own applications to input passwords (I stored mine in Config.py)